3M Military Earplugs

 Although 3M paid the federal government millions of dollars to resolve claims that it sold defective earplugs, that money is not going to soldiers who suffered hearing loss or tinnitus.
 Hundreds of soldiers have filed lawsuits against 3M seeking compensation.

-If You Served In The U.S. Military Between 2003 And 2015, Used Dual End Earplugs, And Suffered Tinnitus Or Hearing Loss, Contact The Maryland Attorneys At Gordon, Wolf & Carney at 410-825-2300.
+If You Served In The U.S. Military Between 2003 And 2015, Used Dual End Earplugs, And Suffered Tinnitus Or Hearing Loss, Contact the Maryland mass torts attorneys at Gordon, Wolf & Carney at 410-825-2300.